zeekay/bebop/README.md

 ## Bebop
 #### Code ninja, code ninja go!
 Develop at breakneck speeds.
-Bebop is a rapid web development tool with a built-in http server, preprocessing workflow support and intelligent browser reloading, enabling you to hit the keys like an undead techno-zombie Charlie Parker.
+Bebop is a rapid web development tool with a built-in http server, preprocessing workflow support and intelligent browser reloading, freeing you to hit the keys like an undead techno-zombie Charlie Parker.

 ### Installation